lunzhang1990/autoDesign/README.md

 6. If needed, we can add further algorithm for intermediate equilibrium ...

 7. All the order of nodes are alphabetical of the gene name

+8. Get all equilibrium and single cell equiblirium (users restrictions) functions are added.
+See tutorial.ipynb.